burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #endif
 ```

-As it has been said in standard:
+As it has been said in the standard:

 *It is expected that the availability of an attribute can be detected by any non-zero result.*